 The espresso caramel I made for the top functions almost as a frosting on a cake.
 Are you imagining that?
 So unbelievable!

 How to mix up Gluten-Free Caramel Brownies with Espresso:

 - You could do what I did and make unbelievable brownies covered in espresso caramel.

-- You could bake the brownie batter in a cake round and it’s a cake!
+- You could bake the brownie batter in a round cake pan, and it’s a cake!
 (Glaze it with the caramel, Ganache, or simply dust it with powdered sugar.)

-- And finally, you could just make the caramel portion of the recipe, and pour it over ice cream, yogurt, and even your pancakes!
+- You can also just make the caramel portion of the recipe, and pour it over ice cream, yogurt, and even your pancakes!

-I’d suggest vanilla bean, and if you’re really daring, and want to add rich to richer, McConnell’s Turkish Coffee ice cream would be an excellent choice!
+I’d suggest vanilla bean ice cream, and if you’re really daring, and want to add rich to richer, McConnell’s Turkish Coffee ice cream would be an excellent choice!

 - 1 cup sugar

 - 1/4 cup water